keegangroth/controlfreak/README.md

 ### DB Migrations

-Database migrations are not automatically applied duing deploys.
-New instances which require migrations will not be healthy (and therefore receive no traffic) until the migrations have been run.
+The deploy script executes an ECS task to run migration automatically.
+The configuration for this must be kept up-to-date with the running service, primarily the networkConfiguration, cluster, and taskDefinition sections.
+Server instances which require migrations will not be healthy (and therefore receive no traffic) until the migrations have been run.

-In order to run migrations, simply update the `controlfreak-migrate` service in the `controlfreak` ECS cluster to have a single task.
-Once the task has run and exited, set the service back to zero instances.

 ## TODO

-* automate applying migrations
 * app guid checking
 * stop using django debug mode when deployed
 * CI/CD infrastructure